Datronizer/sheridan-vault/data-communications-tele13167/Lectures/Lecture 2 - TELE13167.md

 7. Decode
 8. Read

 As we can see, these steps mirror each other between 4 and 5.
 And as you can see, the tasks are opposite of each other, and at every step, the corresponding objects are identical.
+The message is "layered" and sent, received and "unlayered".
 ### Pros and Cons
 | x | Single | Multiple |
 | -- | -- | -- |